 </div>

-This code first retrieves the latest 5 articles bymoduleId="1"Specified the article category we want to retrieve, then throughparentId="0"Ensure that only the top-level categories are obtained.
-In the loop, we display the name of each category and the number of articles it contains, and link to the corresponding category page.
+This code first goes throughmoduleId="1"Specify what we need to get the article category, then go throughparentId="0"Make sure to get only the top-level categories.
+In the loop, we displayed the name of each category and the number of articles it contains, and linked to the corresponding category page.

 For product display websites, we may need to provide more detailed product category navigation in the sidebar, including multi-level subcategories.